Office Location

 608 West 12th Street, Suite B Austin, TX 78701

-contact@wm-attorneys.comAggravated sexual assault is one of the most serious criminal offenses that a person could face in Texas.
+legalassistant@wm-attorneys.com 512-369-3737 get directionAggravated sexual assault is one of the most serious criminal offenses that a person could face in Texas.
 If you ultimately incur a conviction on an aggravated sexual assault charge, you will most likely be looking at extremely serious penalties, including jail time.
 The court may also require you to register as a sex offender.

 If you are currently pending a criminal charge for aggravated sexual assault, it is important that you seek out experienced legal counsel to represent you in your case right away.
 The skilled Texas criminal defense lawyers at the Law Office of David D. White, PLLC can review your charge documents with you and discuss the incident in detail.
 We could then help you explore your legal options and help you develop a plan of action for your criminal case.
 Our team will do everything possible to help you obtain a charge dismissal, if possible, or some other favorable result in your case.